cognitive-robots/probabilistic-lane-graph-paper-resources/README.md

   - The columns of the data matrix are: x coord, y coord, heading angle.

 - # Default parameters and outputs
   - A set of parameters which produce a PLG for the Lankershim dataset have already been defined in inputs.py.
 The relevant raw data is included in the data/lankershim folder.
-The included data has already been cleaned using the data using the data_cleaner.py script.
+The included data has already been cleaned using the data_cleaner.py script.
 Running plg_generation.py will then generate and save the PLG data structure for the configuration in inputs.py.
 The PLG output from this configuration is shown below:
     - <img width="300" alt="image" src="https://user-images.githubusercontent.com/102254720/236274646-6055f0c3-b591-49fe-bd8f-2c060660603a.png">
   - An implementation of the path planning algorithm has also been provided.
-If the PLOT_RANDOM_GENERATED_PATH flag is set to True then a path will be generated and plotted between a random entry point on the map to a random exit point.
+If the PLOT_RANDOM_GENERATED_PATH flag is set to True, then a path will be generated and plotted between a random entry point on the map to a random exit point.
 An example generated path is shown below:
     - <img width="300" alt="image" src="https://user-images.githubusercontent.com/102254720/236272942-bfa69f40-1e3a-4547-9523-f3cc1b498e05.png">

 - # Roundabout examples